 One of the most time-consuming activities as a blogger is ‘maintaining your blog.’

-I’m not referring to creating content or promoting it, I’m referring to all the other tasks that’s involved in keeping your blog running smoothly and in top shape.
+I’m not referring to creating content or doing marketing and promotional work for your blog; I’m referring to all the other essential blog management activities involved in keeping your blog in tip-top shape.

 I’ve broken this checklist into three sections, daily, weekly and monthly tasks.